 8. Can I refuse a DSAR?

-9. What if I can’t find all the requested data?
+9. What if I can’t find all the data?

-You must make reasonable efforts to locate all personal data.
-Document your search process thoroughly.
-If certain data has been deleted according to your retention policies, explain this in your response.
-Failing to conduct a thorough search can still result in compliance violations.
+Make reasonable, documented efforts to locate everything.
+If data has been deleted under your retention policy, explain this in your response.
+Undocumented gaps in a search can still constitute a compliance violation.

 Insights That Matter.
 In Your Inbox.